Michael P. Kim

 about

 My research investigates foundational questions about responsible machine learning.
-Much of my work aims to identify ways in which machine-learned predictors can exhibit problematic behavior (e.g., unfair discrimination) and develop algorithmic tools that provably mitigate such behaviors.
-More broadly, I am interested in how the computational lens (i.e., algorithms and complexity theory) can provide insight into emerging societal and scientific challenges.
+Much of this work aims to identify problematic behaviors that emerge in machine-learned models and to develop algorithmic tools that provably mitigate such behaviors.
+More broadly, I am interested in how the theory of computation can provide insight into emerging societal and scientific challenges.

-Backward Baselines: Is your model predicting the past? [arXiv]
+Is your model predicting the past? [arXiv] [github]

 Moritz Hardt and MPK